0cjs/sedoc/8bit/sharp/monitor.md

 The command loop is at $00AD; after checking the standard commands (`JLFB#PMSVD`) there are four NOPs at $00ED before continuing to parse the line, presumably so if the monitor is copied to RAM this can call a subroutine to check for further commands.
+(This is only for 1Z-013A ROM, the 1Z-009A ROM loops back immediately after the `V` command.)